 In titles of works: English titles capitalize all principal words.
 German titles capitalize all nouns.
-French titles capitalize the first word and proper nouns.
 Other languages normally only capitalize the first word and proper nouns and the first word of the names of institutions, as in Lietuvos mokslų akademija.
 However, in Polish, all the principal words of names of institutions are capitalized, as in Polska Akademia Nauk.